 The lifestyle element

-As well as identifying the internal narratives that dictate one’s decision-making, it is also necessary to begin analysing how these are perpetuated and reinforced by one’s lifestyle.
+As well as identifying the internal narratives that dictate one’s decision-making, it is also necessary to begin analyzing how these are perpetuated and reinforced by one’s lifestyle.
 For example, turbulent relationships or chaotic living conditions may be contributing to one’s inauthentic self-image by mobilizing a narrative of failure, abandonment, or inadequacy, and generating the pain that creates the need to use drugs.
 Since psychedelic treatment is not really about drug use per se, but rather aims at transforming the narratives behind the addiction, it is important to start taking measures to eliminate lifestyle factors that hold one’s former narrative in place.
-This may involve anything from altering one’s social network to redecorating one’s apartment, and will vary from person to person.
+This may involve anything from altering one’s social network to redecorating one’s apartment and will vary from person to person.

 Naturally, many people find it difficult to reshape their lifestyle while they are still gripped by addiction, and the process of rebuilding one’s day-to-day life is something that generally occurs after undergoing treatment and getting clean.
 However, it is important to remember that psychedelics do not provide all the answers.
-Instead, they open the door for those who want to become more aware of the existential processes that dictate their decision-making, and begin making more conscious choices that are not driven by subconscious pain.
+Instead, they open the door for those who want to become more aware of the existential processes that dictate their decision-making and begin making more conscious choices that are not driven by subconscious pain.

 Identifying and distancing oneself from some of the issues that perpetuate this pain prior to treatment creates vital space to begin putting one’s psychedelic insights into practice and learning to navigate the world anew after treatment.
 In other words, preparing properly creates space for integration by generating an environment in which one can explore, develop, and fortify one’s new connection to life without being derailed by one’s old triggers.